 Have you ever come across small businesses like jewelry artisans, dressmakers, and toy shop owners live stream on Facebook to sell their products?
-This new sales strategy is called live selling and has become a popular trend globally especially when the pandemic hit.
+This new sales strategy is called live stream selling and has become a popular trend globally especially when the pandemic hit.

 With live selling, a store owner simply has to demo their products on social media, and viewers can ask questions and reserve or buy the products through the live chat.
 This process eliminates the need for customers to be in the store premises - making it a great tool for shops that had to close down.